GluuFederation/docs-ce-prod/3.1.4/source/installation-guide/install.md

     Only run setup.py **one time**.
 Running the above command twice will break the instance.

 !!!
 Note
-    If you plan to cluster your Gluu Server, we recommend using our fork of OpenDJ when prompted for LDAP installation.
+    As of 3.1.4, OpenLDAP and Asimba have been deprecated.
+If they are needed, run `./setup.py -allow_deprecated_applications`.
+If you plan to cluster your Gluu Servers, we do not recommend using OpenLDAP.

 You will be prompted to answer some questions about your deployment.
 Hit `Enter` to accept the default values.